Revenue

 Deferred Revenue

-Deferred revenue is comprised mainly of unearned revenue related to PCS on software licenses and pending software license and SIP license deliveries.
+Deferred revenue is comprised mainly of unearned revenue related to PCS on software licenses and pending software license deliveries.
 Deferred revenue also includes contracts for professional services to be performed in the future.

-During each of the years ended December 31, 2025 and 2024, the Company recognized revenue of $6.7 million, that was included in the deferred revenue balance at the beginning of fiscal year 2025 and 2024.
-All other activity in deferred revenue is due to the timing of invoices in relation to the timing of revenue recognized during the years ended December 31, 2025 and 2024 as described above.
-Approximately 68% of the Company's deferred revenue as of December 31, 2025 is expected to be recognized over the next 12 months with the remainder recognized thereafter.
+During the years ended December 31, 2024 and 2023, the Company recognized revenue of $6.7 million and $7.2 million, respectively, that was included in the deferred revenue balance at the beginning of fiscal year 2024 and 2023, respectively.
+All other activity in deferred revenue is due to the timing of invoices in relation to the timing of revenue recognized during the years ended December 31, 2024 and 2023 as described above.
+Approximately 68% of the Company's deferred revenue as of December 31, 2024 is expected to be recognized over the next 12 months with the remainder recognized thereafter.

 About Revenue Disclosures